Skip to main content

 • stability

-The game experiences occasional glitches, such as floating outside geometry and potential optimization issues, but these are relatively minor and do not significantly detract from the overall immersive atmosphere created by the audio and level design.
+The game experiences occasional stability issues such as brief glitches and possible optimization problems, but these do not significantly detract from the immersive atmosphere created by its audio and level design.

 • grinding